Excess or impacted cerumen can press against the eardrum and/or occlude the external auditory canal and impair hearing.

 Properly managing a patient’s cerumen can help protect patients from further hearing loss.

 Cerumen is secreted inside the external auditory canal and can become so insidious as to cause hearing loss.
 Cerumen is not an uncontainable virus, bacteria, or ear monster.
 Properly trained audiologists can help control it.

-For some, cerumen management may be as simple as the swipe of a morning Q-tip inside the outer ear.
+For some, cerumen management may be as simple as keeping the ears clean.
 For individuals who have a hearing impairment, however, proper cerumen hygiene is essential.